senyaGitHub/Blog/src/content/about.md

 title = "About"
 +++

-I'm Arsenii, a dedicated software enthusiast with a primary focus on cybersecurity and low level coding.
-Currently studying for a Diploma in IT.
+I'm a dedicated software enthusiast with a primary focus on cybersecurity and low-level coding.
+I have a passion for cybersecurity and prefer simplicity over complexity.

-I know some Python, C and Lua.
-Currently studying Rust.
-I love single-board computers, e.g. Raspberry Pi, Arduino or Flipper Zero.
+I know some Python, C, and Lua, and I'm currently studying Rust.
+I love single-board computers like Raspberry Pi, Arduino, and Flipper Zero.

-Feel free to reach out.
+Fell free to reach out.